Desert: In culture

-The American poet Robert Frost expressed his bleak thoughts in his poem, Desert Places, which ends with the stanza "They cannot scare me with their empty spaces / Between stars – on stars where no human race is. / I have it in me so much nearer home / To scare myself with my own desert places."
+The American poet Robert Frost expressed his bleak thoughts in his poem, Desert Places (1933), which ends with the stanza "They cannot scare me with their empty spaces / Between stars – on stars where no human race is. / I have it in me so much nearer home / To scare myself with my own desert places."

+Saints associated with the desert include Anthony the Great, also known as "Anthony of the Desert".
+Pope Benedict XVI linked the metaphorical existence of "internal deserts" with physical and social deserts in his homily inaugurating his papacy: "The external deserts in the world are growing, because the internal deserts have become so vast".

 Deserts on other planets

 Mars is the only other planet in the Solar System besides Earth on which deserts have been identified.
 Despite its low surface atmospheric pressure (only 1/100 of that of Earth), the patterns of atmospheric circulation on Mars have formed a sea of circumpolar sand more than 5 million km2 (1.9 million sq mi) in the area, larger than most deserts on Earth.
-The Martian deserts principally consist of dunes in the form of half-moons in flat areas near the permanent polar ice caps in the north of the planet.
+The Martian deserts consist of half-moon dunes in flat areas near the permanent polar ice caps in the north.
 The smaller dune fields occupy the bottom of many of the craters situated in the Martian polar regions.
 Examination of the surface of rocks by laser beamed from the Mars Exploration Rover have shown a surface film that resembles the desert varnish found on Earth although it might just be surface dust.
 The surface of Titan, a moon of Saturn, also has a desert-like surface with dune seas.